mfidino/conflict/README.md

 Figure 1.
 A species distribution on the landscape (A), where the species has the greatest likelihood of coming into conflict with humans given their presence across the entire landscape (B), and the expected distribution of where conflict actually occurs on the landscape (C), which is the product of where the species is (A) and where conflict is most likely to occur (B).

 This model, however, is not "new".
-I have essentially combined the [Koshkina et al. (2017)](https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/2041-210X.12738) model, with the generalized additive model portion of of [Rushing et al. (2019)](https://www.nature.com/articles/s41598-019-48851-5).
+I have essentially combined the [Koshkina et al. (2017)](https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/2041-210X.12738) model with the generalized additive model portion of [Rushing et al. (2019)](https://www.nature.com/articles/s41598-019-48851-5).
 In brief, the latent occupancy probability during each time step has a spatial smoothing term applied (to control for spatial autocorrelation).
 Between time periods, the spatial smoothing term at time *t* is partially informed by the spatial smoothing term at time *t-1* (see our paper, or the Rushing et al. paper to see how this works).

 ## What's in this repository?